mapbox/pixelmatch/README.md

 Inspired by [Resemble.js](https://github.com/Huddle/Resemble.js)
 and [Blink-diff](https://github.com/yahoo/blink-diff).
-Unlike these libraries, pixelmatch is around **150 lines of code**, has **no dependencies**, and works on **raw typed arrays** of image data, so it's **blazing fast** and can be used in **any environment** (Node or browsers).
+Unlike these libraries, pixelmatch is less than **300 lines of code**, has **no dependencies**, and works on **raw typed arrays** of image data, so it's **blazing fast** and can be used in **any environment** (Node or browsers).